 - Draft letters and send care packages to soldiers currently in service far away from home.

-- Ask your company if Veterans Day or Remembrance Day can be an observed holiday at your place of business each year to pay homage to servicemen and women.
+- Ask your company if Veterans Day or Remembrance Day, observed holiday at your place of business each year to pay homage to servicemen and women.

 - Visit a military memorial in a city near you.
 Your town also may have its own memorial.